sun-data/aastex/docs/index.rst

 Introduction
 ============

-This Python library extends `PyLaTeX <https://github.com/JelteF/PyLaTeX>`_ to support the AASTeX LaTeX package.
+This Python library extends `PyLaTeX <https://github.com/JelteF/PyLaTeX>`_ to support the `AASTeX LaTeX package <https://journals.aas.org/aastex-package-for-manuscript-preparation/>`_.

+Please see the `PyLaTeX documentation <https://jeltef.github.io/PyLaTeX/current/>`_ for more information on how to use this package.

 |